topjohnwu/Magisk/docs/install.md

 ## Patching Images

+1. **Obtain the correct image file.**

+    Does the Magisk app report that your device has ramdisk in the boot partition (`Ramdisk = Yes`)?
-If your device has boot ramdisk, you need a copy of the `boot.img`<br>
+   - **Yes.** You need a copy of the `boot.img` image file.
-If your device does **NOT** have boot ramdisk, you need a copy of the `recovery.img`.
+   - **No.** You need a copy of the `recovery.img` image file.

-You should be able to extract the file you need from official firmware packages or your custom ROM zip (if using one).
+   You should be able to extract the file you need from official firmware packages or your custom ROM zip (if you are using one).
    If you are still having trouble, go to [XDA-Developers](https://forum.xda-developers.com/) and look for resources, guides, discussions, or ask for help in your device's forum.

-- Copy the boot/recovery image to your device
+2. **Copy the image file from your computer to your device.**

+   `$> adb push boot-or-recovery.img /sdcard/Download/`

+3. **Use the Magisk app to patch the image file.**
-- Press the **Install** button in the Magisk card
+   - In the Magisk app, press the blue `Install` button in the top right corner of the grey Magisk card.
+   - Choose the `Select and Patch a File` option.
-- If you are patching a recovery image, make sure **"Recovery Mode"** is checked in options.<br>In most cases it should already be automatically checked.
+   - If you are patching a recovery image, make sure `Recovery Mode` is checked in options.
+In most cases, it should already be automatically checked.
+   - Navigate to the image file copied onto the device.
-- Choose **"Select and Patch a File"** in method, and select the stock boot/recovery image
+   - Click `Let's go!` and wait while the Magisk app patches the stock image file.
-- The Magisk app will patch the image to `[Internal Storage]/Download/magisk_patched_[random_strings].img`.
+   - The patched image file will be written to `[Internal Storage]/Download/magisk_patched_[random_strings].img`

-- Copy the patched image to your PC with ADB:<br>
+5. **Copy the patched image file from your device to your computer.**

-`adb pull /sdcard/Download/magisk_patched_[random_strings].img`
+   `$> adb pull /sdcard/Download/magisk_patched_[random_strings].img`

-- Flash the patched boot/recovery image to your device.<br>
-For most devices, reboot into fastboot mode and flash with command:<br>
+6. **Flash the patched image to your device.** For most devices, reboot into fastboot mode and flash with one of the following commands:
-`fastboot flash boot /path/to/magisk_patched.img` or <br>
+   - `$> fastboot flash boot /path/to/magisk_patched.img`
-`fastboot flash recovery /path/to/magisk_patched.img` if flashing a recovery image
+   - `$> fastboot flash recovery /path/to/magisk_patched.img`

-- Reboot and voila!
+7. **Reboot and voila!
+Done.**

 ## Uninstallation